The complete guide to ecommerce fulfillment: Processes and solutions for 2026

 However, larger brands have to navigate more volume and complexity that can impact their margins, customer experience, and ability to continue scaling.

-Ecommerce fulfillment is the end-to-end process of getting online orders into customers’ hands.
-It usually onsists of five basic components:
+Ecommerce fulfillment is the complete process of getting online orders into customers' hands.
+It consists of five basic components:

 - Receiving and storage: Inventory is delivered to the warehouse, checked for accuracy, and stored to optimize downstream processes.